- Code SOCY2162

 See Future Offerings

-This course introduces students to sociological perspectives on health, illness, and mortality.
-It explores the social, political, cultural, and economic forces that shape contemporary medicine and health-care delivery systems.
-Using a range of theoretical approaches, the course will examine case studies related to the illness experience, health inequalities, patient-centred reforms, and the impact of medical technologies.
-This course will also cover clinical sociology, that is, the application of health sociology to arenas outside of the university setting.
+This course introduces students to sociological perspectives on health, illness, and medicine.
+It explores the social, political, cultural, and economic forces that shape contemporary medicine and experiences of health.
+Using a range of theoretical approaches, the course will examine case studies related to the illness experience, health inequalities, biomedical knowledge and practices, and the impact of medical technologies.

 - analyse disease and illness experiences using a variety of social theories;

-- evaluate the impact of biomedicine on experiences of different life stages;
+- evaluate the impact of biomedicine on identity and embodiment;

-- communicate the sociological analysis of healthcare and health conditions to non-sociological audiences; and
+- communicate the sociological analysis of health and illness to non-sociological audiences; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.